davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

   <HEART,A>
   ```

-- We can also give users a quick and dirty way of obtaining a deck using a `static` method.
+- We can also give users a quick way of obtaining a shuffled deck using a `static` method.
 Write a `public static` method called `createShuffledDeck()` that returns a shuffled deck of cards.
 You can use it like this:

   ```java
   public class Main {